-- Evaluate and make recommendations on artwork to be purchased by the City of Calgary public art collection - Evaluate and make recommendations on artwork to be accepted by donation to the City of Calgary public art collection

-- Evaluate and make recommendations on work that is to be de-accessioned from the City of Calgary public art collection - Evaluating against defined criteria to make decisions
+- Evaluating and making recommendations on artwork to be purchased by the City of Calgary public art collection. - Evaluating and making recommendations on artwork to be accepted by donation to the City of Calgary public art collection. - Evaluating and making recommendations on work that is to be de-accessioned from the City of Calgary public art collection. - Evaluating against defined criteria to make decisions.